Let's talk about how to improve pitching accuracy when a pitcher has problems throwing strikes and finding the strike zone.

 Having good control is one of the most important characteristics of a great pitcher.

-If a pitcher can hit his spots and consistently command his pitches—that's the difference between being a pitcher and a "thrower."
+But if a pitcher can hit his spots and consistently command his pitches—that's the difference between being a pitcher and a "thrower."

 A pitcher with good control not only can throw strikes and get the ball over the plate...